andreanisme/Socioparilla/README.md

 ### grid.scss

-Contains the main functionality of the CSS-isme grid system.
+Contains the main functionality of the Socioparilla grid system.
 This file is where you add your columns and define your syntax for the surrounding ‘.rows’ in your content.
 I’ll touch on how to use this later.

 ---